Burn – Magicka Dragon Knight PvP Build

 |Ring||Burning Spellweave||Jewelry||Arcane||Spell Damage||City of Ash|

-- Willpower: With staves counting as two pieces, Willpower has become an extremely strong magicka back bar set for when your front set grants a buff like BSW does.
-This allows us to get some extra stats on our back bar, strengthening the power of those skills!
+- Death’s Wind: Death’s Wind is an extremely strong defensive back bar set for when your front set grants a buff like BSW does.
+This allows us to get some extra physical resistance on our back bar, which is perfect in a very stamina heavy PvP meta.

 - Shacklebreaker: A staple magicka dragon knight set, this gives us access to a great stat pool for our magicka/stamina, magicka recovery and spell damage.
 Just a great all-around set.

 - Burning Spellweave: One of my favorite magicka dragon knight sets in the game, this set is just perfect for the playstyle of this build.
 The set gives us a massive spell damage boost (assisting us offensively and defensively) and applies the burning status effect.